-2.4b Rationale for Instructional and Non-Instructional Equipment, Technology, and Software
+2.4b Rationale for Instructional and Non-Instructional Equipment, Technology, and Software program?
+NO, The current software is on a one-year license and must be renewed.

-Is existing equipment, technology and software meeting the needs of the instructional program?
-NO
+Is existing equipment, technology and software meeting the needs of the instructional

-Is equipment, technology and software up to industry standards?
-NO
+Is equipment, technology and software up to industry standards? yes, Equipment and software